Analysis | Timeline: How two extremist groups planned for Jan. 6

 Tarrio arrives in D.C. and is arrested for the banner-burning incident.
 After his arrest, the original MOSD chat is shelved.
 A Proud Boys member warns that law enforcement might have Tarrio’s phone: “Everything is compromised and we can be looking at Gang charge.”

 Jan.
-5. [Oath Keepers] The quick reaction force is set up.
+5. [Oath Keepers] The quick-reaction force is set up.
 One Oath Keepers member maps a route from the Comfort Inn to the Capitol.

 [Proud Boys/Oath Keepers] Tarrio is released from jail.
 Soon after, he, Rhodes and others meet in a parking garage.

 “Just as Tarrio arrived from jail January 5, Rhodes was outside the Phoenix Park Hotel in DC, said a source at the scene,” Reuters’s Aram Roston reported.
-A lawyer for the Oath Keepers “said her recollection was that Tarrio and a couple of others were in the garage when she walked in with Rhodes … She said Rhodes shook Tarrio’s hand and the two exchanged pleasantries.
+A lawyer for the Oath Keepers “said her recollection was that Tarrio and a couple of others were in the garage when she walked in with Rhodes. … She said Rhodes shook Tarrio’s hand and the two exchanged pleasantries.
 Then she briefly discussed Tarrio’s need for a lawyer in the D.C. criminal case. … She said about six people were there.”
 Tarrio told Reuters the meeting was coincidental.

 The Justice Department obtained audio of the conversation recorded by a documentary crew; it stated in a recent court filing that “a participant referenced the Capitol” during the discussion.
 Tarrio also reportedly told someone in attendance that he had cleared all of the messages from his phone before his arrest.